cardano-foundation/ledger-app-cardano/doc/design_doc.md

 In order to ensure safe forward compatibility, sender *must* set any *unused* field to zero.
 When upgrading protocol, any unused field that is no longer unused *must* define only values != 0.
 This will ensure that clients using old protocol will receive errors instead of an unexpected behavior.

-TBD: ❓ How do we force clients to check app version (mis)match?
+❓(VL,IOHK): Do we want to force clients to check app version (mis)match, e.g. by having an explicit handshake?
+A custom (non `ledgerjs`-based) client app might omit version checks which might lead to potential problems